VODF/vodf-docs/source/specification/glossary.rst

     IRF
       Short for "Instrument Response Function".
 The set of IRFs allows to transform the measurements in detector units/coordinates to astrophysical quantities with physical units/coordinates

-    Observation
-      Within our project, an observation should be seen as the minimal set of Science-Ready data (DL3/L1, ie events list
-      + IRFs) that a user can fetch.
-This set can be discovered by users using, at minima, the instrument name, the observation time and a sky region.
-The minimal size definition is up to the observatory/experiment.
-It can be one data acquisition sequence (generally associated with an `obs_id`), a subset based on any parameter or a merge of sequences.
+    observation
+      From a conceptual standpoint, an observation is the act of recording data with a telescope, including relevant data processing.
+For VODF `Level-1`, it is also the minimal set of data that a user can fetch to perform a science analysis.

     reconstruction
       For VHE data, reconstruction is the act of estimating physical parameters of the detected particle (photon, neutrino, cosmic ray) from lower-level instrumental parameters.
 For example, for an IACT, one might reconstruct a gamma ray photon's energy from the Cherenkov light intensity and geometric parameters of the detected air-shower.